Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Her ultimate goal is to improve her graphic design skills, continue to learn everyday, and grow as a designer to better prepare herself for a future career in the design world.

-Rhoda is a junior at Ruben S Ayala High School in Chino Hills, California.
+Rhoda is a senior at Ruben S Ayala High School in Chino Hills, California.

 Rhoda is passionate about inspiring and supporting women and other marginalized groups within the STEM community while bringing their voices to the forefront of the conversation.
 In addition, she is currently in her third year at the engineering program at her school, and is the Co-President/Founder of the Womxn in STEM club.